 On August 11, 2006, MT Solar I, a third party vessel contracted by the Company to transport approximately two million liters of industrial fuel oil, sank 13 nautical miles southwest of Guimaras, an island province in the Western Visayas region of the Philippines.
 In separate investigations by the Department of Justice ("DOJ") and the Special Board of Marine Inquiry ("SBMI"), both agencies found the owners of MT Solar I liable.
 The DOJ found the Company not criminally liable, but the SBMI found the Company to have overloaded the vessel.
-The Company has appealed the findings of the SBMI to the Department of Transportation and Communication ("DOTC") and is awaiting its resolution.
+The Company has appealed the findings of the SBMI to the DOTC and is awaiting its resolution.
 The Company believes that SBMI can impose administrative penalties on vessel owners and crew, but has no authority to penalize other parties, such as the Company, which are charterers.

 Other complaints for non-payment of compensation for the clean-up operations during the oil spill were filed by a total of 1,063 plaintiffs who allegedly did not receive any payment of their claims for damages arising from the oil spill.
-The total claims for both cases amount to \$\mathbb{P}\$292 million.
-The cases are still pending.
+The total claims for both cases amount to P292 million.
+The cases were still pending as of December 31, 2017.